mdnajimahmed/tollcalculator-library/README.md

 https://github.com/EvolveTechnology/toll-calculator

 # Explanation on the approach:
+#### API:
-- The existing API is kept un-changes since there might be other systems depending on the original API.
+The existing API is kept un-changes since there might be other systems depending on the original API.
 ```
 /**
    * Calculate the total toll fee for one day